Teaching Text-to-Image Models to Communicate in Dialog: Experiments

 \subsection{Experimental Results}

-As shown in Table~\ref{2}, (w) means that we fine-tune the model as the method we proposed, while (w/o) means we just concatenate the dialog text with \texttt{`\#'} and then directly using the text-to-image generation model for inference.
-From the column containing `$\Delta$' in the table, it can be observed that our method has a consistent improvement among all the listed models in terms of both FID and IS metrics.
-The results indicate that the fine-tuning method is effective for all the listed text-to-image generation models.
-Especially UniDiffuser proposed by~\citet{bao2023one} achieves the best performance on the IS score after fine-tuning.
+Table~\ref{2} outlines the results of our method on common text-to-image models and baselines across both PhotoChat and MMDialog test dataset, respectively.
+From the numbers in parenthesis in the Table~\ref{2}, it can be observed that our method has a consistent improvement among all the listed text-to-image generation models in terms of FID, IS and CLIP-I metrics on both the two datasets.
+Especially UniDiffuser-v1 proposed by~\citet{bao2023one} achieves the best performance in terms of the IS and CLIP-I score across the PhotoChat test dataset after fine-tuning.
+Futhermore, UniDiffuser-v1 demonstrates superior performance in IS score across the MMDialog test dataset.

 We list the results of concatenating the dialog text with \texttt{`\#'} then utilizing the text-to-image generation model directly for inference.
 Although the models we select all perform excellently on text-to-image generation, they cannot complete dialog-to-image generation task well.
-This illustrates that we cannot simply consider dialog-to-image generation as text-to-image generation.
+This experimentally illustrates that we cannot simply consider dialog-to-image generation as text-to-image generation.
 Hence, the specified method for dialog-to-image generation needs to be studied separately.

-Divter presented by~\citet{sun-etal-2022-multimodal} achieves the best FID among all the models.
-We speculate that this might due to the parameter size in Divter is twelve times larger than ours.
-Excluding the other parts of Divter, the Text-to-Image Translator Divter uses, DALL$\cdot$E, has a parameter count of 12 billion, while UniDIffuser which we fine-tune has only a parameter count of 952 million.
-Although there is a significant disparity in parameter count between our model and Divter, we still achieve the highest IS.
-This demonstrates the effectiveness of our approach.
+Divter~\cite{sun-etal-2022-multimodal} achieves the best FID among all the models on PhotoChat dataset.
+We think the first reason is their 12-billion-scale text-to-image translator, DALL$\cdot$E, which is 12 times larger than UniDiffuser.
+Besides, Divter incorporate 5M additional training data from ImageNet~\cite{5206848} and YFCC100M~\cite{10.1145/2812802}, while we only leverage 10,000 instances from PhotoChat training set.
+Despite the significant disparity in parameter and training data scales, our methods still outperform Divter in IS and CLIP-I on PhotoChat.

+Additionally, although MiniGPT-5~\cite{zheng2023minigpt} with sophisticated structure leverages Vicuna LLM which parameter is 13 billion, our method surprisingly outperforms MiniGPT-5 on MMDialog dataset in terms of the IS score while saving computational resources and training time.
+This demonstrates the effectiveness of our approach in dialog-to-image generation.

 Above all, the comparison results shown in Table~\ref{2} indicate 1): our method is effective and feasible for solving dialog-to-image generation problem; 2) our method is compatible with most text-to-image generation models.
 With very few improvements, the initial generative model can efficiently accomplish dialog-to-image generation according to our proposed method while minimizing computational resources and time expenditure.